Back

 • Find all the prime factors of each number given.

-• Create a new number that contains all the prime factors of each number.
-Remember to include multiples if there are multiples of the same factor in either prime factorization.
-Example: \(9 = 3 \times 3\) and \(15 = 3 \times 5\), since 9 has two 3s and 15 has only one 3 in its factorization, the combined list will need two 3s.
+• Example: \(9 = 3 \times 3\) and \(15 = 3 \times 5\), since 9 has two 3s and 15 has only one 3 in its factorization, only one of the 3s needs to be cancelled out.
 The LCM of 9 and 15 is \( 3 \times 3 \times 5 = 45\)

 Practice Problems